 Financial - Volatility in world financial markets and commodity prices can have significant impacts on investment levels in the province.
-In recent years, Canada has benefited from demand for copper, gold, oil and gas from the U.S. and increasing demand from emerging economies such as India and
+In recent years, Canada has benefited from demand for copper, gold, oil and gas from the U.S. and increasing demand from emerging economies such as India and China.

-China.
 B.C., in particular, has a wealth of these products.
-The Ministry is monitoring the current slowdown in economic activity to gauge the demand for B.C. energy and mineral exports.
+The Ministry is closely monitoring the current slowdown in economic activity to gauge the demand for B.C. energy and mineral exports.
+Since the February 2009 Budget, lower natural gas and electricity prices have negatively impacted the Province's resource revenue outlook.